A bibliophile and a technology enthusiast with a day job in the IT industry

 - More trust in the newspaper than on TV news coverage: The printed newspaper is accepted as more trust-worthy and less biased

-- Affordability: newspapers are priced at suitable levels to allow most of the population to afford it on a regular basis.
+- Affordability: Newspapers are priced at suitable levels to allow most of the population to afford them on a regular basis.
 It costs less than a cup of tea at the roadside stall.

 The only “information” point in the graph above is about “product information” which is potentially shopping around for the best price vs features on products.
-There are reports that internet users would reach 500 million this year, with no secret that most of these users are on mobiles.
+There are reports that internet users in India have crossed 600 million, with no secret that most of these users are on mobiles.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.